It’s important to introduce breaks in a conversation. Especially when you want to create a deep connection.

 She thinks about how to mention and formulate her thoughts.

-Or – imagine you speak to her inner core and you don’t notice how her corners of her mouth start twitching.
+Or – imagine you speak to her inner core and you don’t notice how the corners of her mouth started twitching.

 Not because she’s nervous.
 But because she wants to answer.
 Let’s say you trigger a response in her.

 And therefore the Conversation shall breath

 You talk and talk and talk and therefore trample out the fire immediately

 that you made burn before.
 It’s a pity.

 And oftentimes she might not be able to collect up the courage to interrupt you.

 Or she just can’t do it, because you won’t stop.
 You don’t let it happen.Deswegen mach Dir das ab jetzt zu Nutze:

 Tap into that:

 Silence is Golden.